Equipe-eVTOL-ITA/Docs-e-Referencias/pixhawk/onBoard_uart_telem.md

-# Send Telemetry via Ethernet in Raspberry Pi
+# Send Telemetry via Ethernet in Raspberry Pi or Jetson

-In this tutorial, we will use an UART connection between Raspberry Pi and Pixhawk to send telemetry data to a ground station (QGroundControl) via Mavlink-Router.
+In this tutorial, we will use an UART connection between a onboard computer, Raspberry Pi or Jetson, and Pixhawk to send telemetry data to a ground station (QGroundControl) via Mavlink-Router.

-The UART connection could be Pixhawk connected directly to the USB hub in Raspberry or connected through a serial connection in pins (soldered cable).
+The UART connection could be Pixhawk connected directly to the USB hub in the Computer or connected through a serial connection in pins (soldered cable).
 See [correct pin configuration](https://github.com/ViniciusAbrao/px4_ros2_xrcedds/blob/master/tutorial/tutorial.md#mavlink-communication)

 ## Pixhawk